angus-ai/angus-doc/getting-started/python.rst

 4. Access your sensor stream
 ============================

-Some applications will require a processing on all the data coming from a sensor (e.g. a web cam).
+Some applications will require a processing on all the data coming from a sensor (e.g. a webcam).

 *Prerequisite*

-- you have a working web cam plugged into your PC
+- you have a working webcam plugged into your PC
-- you have installed ``opencv2`` and ``opencv2`` python bindings.
+- you have installed **OpenCV2** and **OpenCV2** python bindings.
+Please refer to `OpenCV documentation <http://opencv.org/>`_ to proceed, or check :ref:`faq` chapter.

-On Ubuntu, opencv2 comes pre-installed, you just need to add python bindings by running
+On Debian-like platform, **OpenCV2** comes pre-installed, you just need to run

 .. parsed-literal::

    $ sudo apt-get install python-opencv

-Copy this code snippet in a file and run it.
+Then, copy this code snippet in a file and run it.

 .. literalinclude:: stream_fromwebcam.py